Holidays to the land of Pirates : Our Smart Travel Deals

 The beaches are particularly impressive, such as Horseshoe Bay and other coral-coloured sandy areas.
 These border the banks under palm and calabash forests, or under cliffs where luxurious holiday villages, spas and first-class golf courses stretch.

-HOW TO GET ON YOUR PIRATE HOLIDAY?
+HOW TO GET ON YOUR PIRATE TRIP?

 The region is composed of many islands and is particularly large, crossing 200,000 km².
 It is highly important to plan your trip there.
 Once there, you will have the choice between flying or travelling by boat.
 The main destinations all have an airport.